mongodb/mongodb-kubernetes/docs/dev/dev-start-guide.md

 make om-evg

 # initialize Kubernetes cluster (for kops will spawn a new cluster - takes ~5-10 minutes, for minikube starts a new
-# cluster locally)
+# cluster locally) and build+deploy all the necessary artifacts
 make

 # create Mongodb resource (note, that it's the best not to specify namespace inside yaml file as it will be defined by
 # current namespace)
-kubectl apply -f my-replica-set.yaml
+kubectl apply -f public/samples/minimal/replica-set.yaml

+# check the Operator logs
+make log

+# run an e2e test (specify 'light=true' to avoid rebuilding the Operator image)
+make e2e test=e2e_replica_set

 # prints some information about current context and Kubernetes cluster
 make status